CRST

 CRST The Transportation Solution, Inc. (formerly CRST International) is an American freight company based in Cedar Rapids, Iowa.

-Founded in 1955 by Herald and Miriam Smith, it is a privately held company with a current fleet of about 4,500 trucks and annual revenues of $1.5 billion.
+Founded as Cedar Rapids Steel Transport in 1955 by Herald and Miriam Smith, it is a privately held company with a current fleet of more than 30,000 transportation service providers, 6,000 drivers, and annual revenues of $1.5 billion.

 History

-CRST was founded as "Cedar Rapids Steel Transport" in 1955 by Herald "Smitty" and Miriam Smith.
+CRST was founded as Cedar Rapids Steel Transport in 1955 by Herald "Smitty" and Miriam Smith.
 They bought a chicken coop for $125 and with no trucks or customers, started their company.
 Herald saw his opportunity when he noticed truck drivers hauling livestock to Chicago and returning empty.
 He convinced Chicago firms he could save them money by loading those empty trucks with steel on their return to Cedar Rapids, hence the name of the company.
 Smith later purchased his own trucks, and expanded beyond the Chicago to Cedar Rapids route.
 By 1963, CRST had reached $1 million in revenue.

 Herald's son, John Smith, took over as president in 1983.
 Under John's leadership, CRST began acquiring niche carriers.
-The most notable was the acquisition of Malone Freight Lines, Inc. out of Trussville, Alabama, which allowed CRST to expand its territory into the Southeast of the United States.
+The most notable was the acquisition of Malone Freight Lines, Inc. of Trussville, Alabama, which allowed CRST to expand its territory into the Southeast of the United States.
 In 1997, revenues were $300 million and John bought out the rest of his family's holdings in CRST.

-In 2010, David Rusch became president and CEO of the company, with John moving on to become chairman of the board.
+In 2010, David Rusch became president and CEO of the company, with John Smith becoming chairman of the board.